knox-sd/CodeWhisperX/README.md

 # CodeWhisperX
-Learn Syntax, Function and Command with CodeWhisperX.
+Learn Programming Syntax, Function and Command with CodeWhisperX.